joelirwin87-tech/ISO_POP/README.md

 ## Safety Notes

-- Respect each site's terms of service and rate limits.
+- Respect each retailer's terms of service and rate limits.
-- Always route traffic through proxies you control.
+- Provide accurate keywords to keep requests scoped to relevant inventory.
-- Monitor log output for 403/429 responses and adjust intervals accordingly.
+- Monitor logs for repeated 403/429 responses and increase refresh intervals if required.